 Who are we?

-We are a group of eight trustees who live in the Bristol-Bath area.
+We are a group of seven trustees who live in the Bristol-Bath area.
 Between us we aim to represent all the interests of the Gane Trust, and the range of skills required to run a charity.
 Our experience covers:

 Interested in becoming a Gane Trustee?

 Are you keen to work with us on supporting emerging artists, crafts people, makers and care professionals with an innovative grants and award programme in the South West?

 The Gane Trust is currently seeking to recruit up to three new board members to join as Trustees.
 We would like to hear from people with experience in the arts and social care, and particularly from candidates with expertise and experience in the key areas of:

 • Craft & Design

 We especially welcome applications from candidates from Black and Minority Ethnic backgrounds, younger people and those with disabilities who are under-represented in our current board.

 For more information please email the Gane Trust secretary – firstname.lastname@example.org

 We meet three times a year to award Gane grants, which we take very seriously.
 We meet in between for events or to discuss specific topics - the new website, finance or organising visits.